joecerniglia/Glass_ML2/README.md

 # Machine Learning for the 20th century

-I have two main objectives for the Jupyter notebook in this folder:
+I have two main objectives for the Jupyter notebook in this folder: <br />
 1_ Practice maching learning, Python visualizations and Python coding. <br />
 2_ Use data science, specifically Machine Learning (ML) with Python's skikit-learn package, to ascertain whether a small semi-opaque glass container found on the island of Nikumaroro in 2010, and possibly belonging to Amelia Earhart, and a jar of similar vintage in the same size and shape (but not color), found on eBay, can be identified as a container by an ML model fitted to a 1987 glass database. <br />